uvdesk/wordpress/readme.txt

 == Installation ==

+= Minimum Requirements =

+* WordPress 6.5 or greater
+* PHP version 7.4 or greater
+* MySQL version 5.0 or greater
+* WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)

 1. Upload the `uvdesk-app` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin using the 'uvdesk-settings' menu